bhavnarohit/Trendy-Cart-Annual-Dashboard-in-excel/README.md

 # Trendy-Cart-Annual-Dashboard-in-excel
 This project analyzes the **annual performance of Trendy Cart**, focusing on sales, customer behavior, and product performance.
-The goal is to identify trends, top-performing categories, and key business insights that can help optimize decision-making.
+The Trendy Cart wants to create an annual sales report for 2024.
+So that, the owner of the Trendy Cart can understand their customers and grow more sales in 2025 & 2026

 ## Dataset used
 - <a href="https://github.com/bhavnarohit/Trendy-Cart-Annual-Dashboard-in-excel/blob/main/trendycart%20annual%20report.xlsx"> Dataset </a>